The Guide

 Families who pick Al Alameen are usually Saudi or expat Muslim parents who want strong Islamic content alongside English-medium academics, and the warmest feedback is on the early years and the personal attention from individual teachers.
 Two recurring concerns surface from longer-tenured parents.
 Some feel academic rigour does not match the stronger British schools in Riyadh, and several mention frequent additional charges layered on top of fees over the year.

-• An old expat.com Riyadh thread is the most substantive parent discussion; one parent who spent two years there praised clean facilities, caring teachers and the absence of admission or book fees.
+• The most substantive parent discussion comes from expat parents; one parent who spent two years there praised clean facilities, caring teachers and the absence of admission or book fees.

-• The same thread carries a pointed dissenting account: another parent withdrew, saying the school had "started commercializing the studies" with aggressive late-fee penalties and that several strong teachers had left.
+• The same discussion carries a pointed dissenting account: another parent withdrew, saying the school had "started commercializing the studies" with aggressive late-fee penalties and that several strong teachers had left.

-• A separate expat.com thread defends the teaching staff in detail, listing named British and South African homeroom teachers in the early-years classes.
+• A separate group of expat parents defends the teaching staff in detail, listing named British and South African homeroom teachers in the early-years classes.

-• Aggregator reviews on edarabia run hot and cold over a decade: 2024 entries praise specific teachers and a refurbished building, an older 2019 comment frames the school as "a money making scheme" over add-on tech fees.
+• Parent reviews run hot and cold over a decade: 2024 entries praise specific teachers and a refurbished building, an older 2019 comment frames the school as "a money making scheme" over add-on tech fees.

 • One parent flagged demand outstripping places, with waiting lists making admission hard even when the parent was keen.